sheldonr15/Smart-Attendance-System/README.md

 `Scripts/` : Contains scripts to create a custom face recognition model, give an image and video input to the model programmatically.
 These scripts can be used as imports in other python files or used from the command line with the provided flags.

 Virtual environment is required to be activated before using the above python scripts.
-Steps to do that can be found [here](pushpin-getting-started).
+Steps to do that can be found [here](pushpin-getting-started-) in points 2 - 4.